Where Does Marijuana Grow Wild? Feral Cannabis & Marijuana Legalization

 Marijuana can be found growing naturally in many parts of Asia.
 For example, it’s common to spot marijuana plants in areas of the Himalayas.
 In this video, a YouTuber comes across marijuana plants growing naturally in Nepal:

 It can be found growing naturally in many parts of Northern Pakistan.
-However, marijuana plants that grow naturally have very low THC content and have little psychedelic effects.
+However, marijuana plants that grow naturally have very low THC content and have few psychedelic effects.

 In Afghanistan, cannabis can be found growing in many parts of the country.
-The political situation of Afghanistan and the lucrative cannabis business have made the cannabis industry flourish in the country.
-Advocacies of marijuana legalization claim that illegalization is a very profitable business for many criminal organizations.
+The political situation in Afghanistan and the lucrative cannabis business have made the cannabis industry flourish in the country.
+Advocacies for marijuana legalization claim that illegalization is a very profitable business for many criminal organizations.
 In other words, cannabis is an additional source of revenue for insurgents and terrorist groups in Afghanistan.

 Marijuana in Europe

 According to recent studies, marijuana was widely available in Europe during the copper and bronze age.
 It seems, however, that the Europeans of the copper and bronze age didn’t know about the psychoactive effects of marijuana.